Epping Forest Hangman’s Hill: A Simple (But Complete) Guide

 Wildlife in Epping Forest (Includes animals, birds, reptiles, and butterflies)

 Epping Forest is known for its impressive butterfly population.
-Out of the 28 species of butterfly in this forest, Small Heath and Small Blue are two endangered species.
+Of the 28 butterfly species in this forest, Small Heath and Small Blue are two endangered species.
 Some rare stag beetles are found here, resting on the ancient trees.

-Animals that can be seen are – deer, muntjac deer, hedgehog, fox, and rodents etc. Bats also comprise a big part of the wildlife at Epping Forest.
+Animals that can be seen are – deer, muntjac deer, hedgehogs, foxes, rodents etc. Bats also comprise a big part of the wildlife at Epping Forest.
 Ten species of bats have been recorded here to date.

 Activities in Epping Forest

-The vast open areas are used for playing golf, football, fishing, etc. The High Beech Riding School offers horse riding lessons to beginners in designated areas.
+The vast open areas are used for golf, football, fishing, etc. The High Beech Riding School offers beginner horse riding lessons in designated areas.

 10 Epping Forest Circular Walks, Trails and Directions